INSTRUCTIONAL SOCCER PROGRAM

 STEP FOUR: DELETE EVERYTHING FROM HERE DOWN, SAVE AND PRINT

 Warm Up Activities

 CHOICES FOR SELECTION “B”

 Soccer Fun Games

-NOTE: Many of these games can be introduced without using a ball at first, either for ease of instruction or as a warm-up activity, and then the ball can be added.
+NOTE: Many of these games can be introduced without using balls at first, either for ease of instruction or as a warm-up activity, and then balls can be added.
 In addition, a number of these games may be used as skill drills.

 Ball Master.
 Coach throws one or more balls into the grid in different directions and gives commands to bring the ball back or take it to a designated area.
 Repeat with players working in pairs.

 Ball Tag.
 See “Tag” games.
 All players with ball.
 Instead of touching other players with their hands, dribblers must touch other players’ feet or lower legs with their ball.
 Count touches during a timeframe.
 Variation – only certain players or coaches can be touched.